mheyer32/alienbreed3d2/ab3d2_source/docs/README.md

 ### Angle System

-The game engine uses an angular sytstem of measure that divides the full circle into 8192.
+The game engine uses an angular system of measure that divides the full circle into 4096.
 These values are used as indexes into a large, precomputed sine table with signed 16 bit precision:

 | Direction | Angle | Sine | Cosine |
 | - | - | - | - |
 | North | 0 | 0 | 32767 |